ymatsukawa/machine_learning_py/docs/MATH_KNOWLEDGE.md

 # variance

-It tells how measured data distance from the mean value of the dataset.
+It tells how measured data get distance from the mean value of the dataset.

 ```
 r^2 = Sigma{ (X - m)^2 } / N